carbon-language/carbon-lang/docs/design/generics/terminology.md

 Note that type constraints can be a restriction on one type parameter, or can define a relationship between multiple type parameters.

-## Type-type
+## Type-of-type

-A type-type is the type used when declaring some type parameter.
+A type-of-type is the type used when declaring some type parameter.
 It foremost determines which types are legal arguments for that type parameter, also known as [type constraints](#type-constraints).
-For template parameters, that is all a type-type does.
+For template parameters, that is all a type-of-type does.
 For generic parameters, it also determines the API that is available in the body of the function.
-Calling a function with a type `T` passed to a generic type parameter `U` with type-type `I`, ends up setting `U` to the facet type `T as I`.
+Calling a function with a type `T` passed to a generic type parameter `U` with type-of-type `I`, ends up setting `U` to the facet type `T as I`.
 This has the API determined by `I`, with the implementation of that API coming from `T`.